xaniox/HeavySpleef/README.md

 # HeavySpleef-2.0

 This is a completely recoded and revamped version of HeavySpleef.
-As the project is currently in the end-phase you may test the plugin and report bugs via the <a href="https://github.com/matzefratze123/HeavySpleef-2.0/issues" target="_blank">GitHub Issue Tracker</a>
+As the project is currently in the end-phase before release you may test the plugin and report bugs via the <a href="https://github.com/matzefratze123/HeavySpleef-2.0/issues" target="_blank">GitHub Issue Tracker</a>

-## Builds
+## Testing

-If you want to help testing you may download versions from the build server as stated below:
+Thank you for your interest in helping to test HeavySpleef 2.0.
+Please make sure to not install current versions of this plugin on your live server.
+It is pretty unlikely that these versions corrupt your older HeavySpleef data, but you do that on your OWN RISK if you continue to use it on your live server.

+You may find downloads for compiled versions for HeavySpleef 2.0 below:

 [![Build Status](http://matzefratze123.de/jenkins/job/HeavySpleef%202.0/badge/icon)](http://matzefratze123.de/jenkins/job/HeavySpleef%202.0/)&nbsp;&nbsp;Visit the <a href="http://matzefratze123.de/jenkins/job/HeavySpleef%202.0/" target="_blank">Jenkins Build Server</a>

+##### Addons

+As you may notice there are different files available on the build server to download.
+Aside of the HeavySpleef 2.0 plugin file there are other jars like AddOn-InventoryGUI.jar or LeaderboardExtensions.jar.
+These files are add-ons for HeavySpleef 2.0 and may be dropped into the plugins/HeavySpleef/addons folder after running HeavySpleef 2.0 for at least one time.
+HeavySpleef will load these jars automatically and activate them once they are placed in the mentioned folder.

+Please note that these add-ons are no Bukkit plugins and cannot be dropped into the default folder for Bukkit plugins.

+##### Known caveats

+We are currently aware that the team flag does not properly work.
+Please do not create any issues relating to the team flag.

 ## Compilation